What’s in this article

 In particular, under the CECA:

-• Eliminated almost 3,000 tariffs and the reduction of another 2,000 or more.
-The following are some of the products that are beneficial:
+- Eliminated almost 3,000 tariffs and the reduction of another 2,000 or more.
+The following are some of the beneficial products:

 Bilateral commerce and investment between Singapore and India have expanded dramatically since the CECA was signed.